newrelic/extends_newrelic_rpm/README.md

 ## Usage
 An automated scripts monitors new gem pushes to rubygems.org listing `newrelic_rpm` as a dependency.

 We're also very happy to accept pull requests if your gem doesn't get caught automatically.

-## Adding Gems
-There's a script to simplify adding to the repo.

-    $ script/add git@github.com:jasonrclark/my_awesome_gem-newrelic.git

-This adds `my_awesome_gem-newrelic` as a submodule with a simple commit message.
+Just add it as a submodule.